-My name is Daniel Wenner and I currently live in Nashville, Tennessee with my fiance, Mary, and our two dogs, Maggie and Toby.
+My name is Daniel Wenner and I currently live in Nashville, Tennessee with my two dogs, Maggie and Toby.

 Q: Why did you move to Nashville?

-A: Following college graduation I knew I didn't want to stay in Philadelphia or the surrounding area.
-My brother was living in Nashville at the time and I had enjoyed visiting the city occasionally in the past so I decided to pack my stuff into a car and move there.
+A: Following college graduation I knew I didn’t want to stay in Philadelphia or the surrounding area.
+My brother was living in Nashville at the time, I had enjoyed visiting the city multiple times in the past and new there was a large tech industry so I decided to pack my stuff into a car and move there.

 Q: Why did you leave iostudio?